Jeremy Cash: College career

 Cash attended Ohio State for one year.
 He played in five games and made three tackles.
 In January 2012, he transferred to Duke University.
 After sitting out 2012 due to NCAA transfer rules, Cash started all 13 games in 2013.
 He recorded 121 tackles and had three interceptions.
 He again started all 13 games in 2014 and recorded 111 tackles, two interceptions and 5.5 sacks.
-Cash considered entering the 2015 NFL Draft, but decided to return to Duke for his senior year.
+Cash considered entering the 2015 NFL draft, but decided to return to Duke for his senior year.

 As a senior in 2015, Cash recorded 100 tackles, 18 tackles for loss, 2.5 sacks, eight quarterback pressures, four pass breakups, three forced fumbles, and one fumble recovery in 12 games.
-He earned multiple national defensive player of the week honors for racking up 12 total tackles, three tackles for loss, a quarterback sack and forcing two fumbles as Duke upset No. 20-ranked Georgia Tech, 34-20.
+He earned multiple national defensive player of the week honors for racking up 12 total tackles, three tackles for loss, a quarterback sack and forcing two fumbles as Duke upset No. 20-ranked Georgia Tech, 34–20.
 Cash was named ACC Defensive Player of the Year on December 2, becoming the first Blue Devils player to earn the award since it debuted in 1993.
 He was the first Duke player to win either of the player of the year awards since running back Robert Baldwin was the offensive and overall player of the year in 1994.
 He received 19 votes, ahead of Clemson defensive end Shaq Lawson (13), Pittsburgh defensive end Ejuan Price (7), Florida State cornerback Jalen Ramsey (7), Louisville defensive end Sheldon Rankins (2), Virginia Tech defensive tackle Luther Maddy (1) and Virginia safety Quin Blanding (1).

 He was also a finalist for the Lott Impact Trophy, the Chuck Bednarik Award, and the Jim Thorpe Award while earning Consensus All-American Honors.
 Cash was named Carmen Falcone MVP of Duke football at an award banquet.
 On December 16, 2015 it was announced that Cash would forgo Duke's Pinstripe Bowl against Indiana to have wrist surgery.

 Statistics

 Professional career

 Once his collegiate career was finished, many analysts projected him to be drafted in the second or third round.
-He was invited to the combine but did not do any drills or workouts due to a hamstring and wrist injury.
+He was invited to the combine but did not do any drills or workouts due to hamstring and wrist injuries.
 He was able to perform the bench press by the time Duke's Pro Day came and did 13 reps of 225 lbs.
-It was reported ten teams had showed up at Duke's Pro Day including the Pittsburgh Steelers, Carolina Panthers, New Orleans Saints, Arizona Cardinals, and Atlanta Falcons.
+It was reported that ten teams showed up at Duke's Pro Day, including the Pittsburgh Steelers, Carolina Panthers, New Orleans Saints, Arizona Cardinals, and Atlanta Falcons.
 Cash was able to perform the position drills for scouts at his private workout.
 At the conclusion of the pre-draft process, Cash's projected draft position fell to the fourth or fifth round.
 Scouts said his best attributes were his size, physicality, and how well he plays in the box.
 His problems handling man coverage was his biggest issue.